SharmaNikitaK/laforge_board/README.md

 * High contract colors on the keys
 * Large keys
 * Low flicker rates on the keys
->**Continue adding features to this list from Nikki's README and User Stories**

 ## Installation
 The LaForge Board is a self-contained unit that can be programmed by interfacing with the Raspberry Pi inside of the LaForge Board.
->**I assume this will be done by plugging in a keyboard to the board and typing in commands via the Pi's console, ask Nikki and Tyler though**
 >There may in the future be an update that implements interfacing with the LaForge Board using an app or connecting with a Google Sheets document, but currently that fuctionality is not available.

 ## Contribute